dheerajkumar2005/Molecular-Drug-Discovery-using-Graphical-Neutral-Networks/README.md

 - Some relevant Assigments in Pytorch and Pytorch Geometric
 - Some relevant articles and papers for better understanding

-**This week contains heavy content to grasp so in order to have smooth learning experience, we will be giving you daily targets for these 2 weeks to cover and following it would be highly recommended.**
+>*week contains heavy content to grasp so in order to have smooth learning experience, we will be giving you daily targets for these 2 weeks to cover and following it would be highly recommended.*
 ---

 ### **Weeks 4, 5: Final Project Implementation**